jyeonjyan/TIL/DevFeed/mysql-reset.md

 "Disallow root login remotely?
 (Press y|Y for Yes, any other key for No)"
 > yes

 "Remove test database and access to it?
-(Press y|Y for Yes, any other key for No)"\
+(Press y|Y for Yes, any other key for No)"
 > yes

 "Reload privilege tables now?
 (Press y|Y for Yes, any other key for No)"
 > yes

+All done!
 ```

 8. mysql user 접속